Skip to content

 • Implicit sharing: Account-contact, parent-child, portal user access patterns.

-• Performance at scale: Large numbers of sharing rules or Apex Managed Sharing records can impact record access calculation time.
+• Performance at scale: Large numbers of sharing rules or Apex Managed Sharing records slow record access calculation.
 Know the “group maintenance” implications.

 Identity, SSO, and Access Management